guiprav/wysia/README.md

 Browser cookies are merged lastly to allow for mock authentication, as well as other things up to your imagination.

+Shared state can be accessed on the client-side if the page templates include the `wysia-shared-state` partial.
+This produces a script tag which creates a global `wysia.shared_state` object containing the shared state used to generate that page.

 How POST requests work?
 -----------------------